liprec/vsts-publish-adf/deploy-adf-json/README.md

 # Azure Data Factory Deployment

-Visual Studio Team Service deploy task that will deploy JSON files with definition of Linked Services, Datasets and/or Pipelines to an existing Azure Data Factory.
+Azure DevOps deploy task that will deploy JSON files with definition of Linked Services, Datasets and/or Pipelines to an existing Azure Data Factory.
 ![](../images/screenshot-2.png)

 ## Parameters